 B.S. in Social Sciences, Illinois State University; Master's in Public Administration, John F. Kennedy School of Government at Harvard University; Executive Management programs at Harvard University and Arizona State University

 He was appointed to the position of Anthem's CEO in February 2018, after serving as COO for eight years.
-Prior to his appointment as COO, he served for twenty years in executive management positions with the City of Scottsdale, including Assistant City Manager for Administrative and Community Services, Human Resources General Manager, Assistant to the City Manager for Intergovernmental Relations and Executive Assistant to the Mayor.
+Prior to his appointment as COO in 2010, he served for twenty years in executive management positions with the City of Scottsdale, including Assistant City Manager for Administrative and Community Services, Human Resources General Manager, Assistant to the City Manager for Intergovernmental Relations and Executive Assistant to the Mayor.

-Doug Greenstein, Community Finance and Administration Officer (CFAO)
+Doug Greenstein, Community Finance and Operations Officer (CFOO)

 B.A. in Economics and Accounting, Rutgers University; M.B.A. in Corporate Finance and Accounting, New York University

-Doug served on both the Anthem Country Club Community Association and ACC Finance Committees for more than four years before joining the ACC as the CFAO in 2011.
+Doug served on both the Anthem Country Club Community Association and ACC Finance Committees for more than four years before joining the ACC as the CFO in 2011.
 Doug brings nearly 40 years of experience as a CFO, COO, Treasurer, IT Director and Management Consultant to the community.
 His experience spans both domestic and international assignments for both public and privately held companies across multiple industry segments.

 He was a volunteer accounting and technology instructor for both the American Institute and New Jersey Society of CPAs for 19 years.
 He authored the first nationally available document tracking software for the CPA industry in 1983 and developed several industry-defining software packages during his career.